 One area in which the French influence can still be seen is the country’s coffee culture.
 This makes it unique in a region more known for tea.

 The cuisine is also unique and delicious.
-From refreshing soups to French inspired sandwiches and exquisite tropical fruits, you’ll find your taste buds will be delighted by your visit to Vietnam.
+From refreshing soups to French inspired sandwiches and exquisite tropical fruits.

 There are also beautiful beaches, magnificent mountains, and budget accommodations.
 The people are generally friendly.
 One way to experience the local culture is to shop in the roadside markets.
-Here you will not only find delicious food, you’ll also be able to shop for local crafts.
+Here visitors will not only find delicious food, they will also be able to shop for local crafts.

 Guided tours can take visitors through a variety of natural wonders.
 In the north, there are many lakes and limestone caves.